alyserecord/movie-recommender/README.rst

 before the case study students are asked if they would like to pursue a solution that will **improve their big data skills** or alternatively a solution that will **improve their machine learning skills**.
-Both sound tempting, but team dynamics are generally improved if all members are concentrated on the same technology when it comes to a solution.
+Both sound tempting, but team dynamics are likely improved if all members are concentrated on the same technology when it comes to a solution.

   It can be helpful to provide the links below the day before the case study